WyattGMadden/personal_website/content/authors/admin/_index.md

 I work as a statistician for Bozeman Disease Ecology Lab, where we study viral spillover from bats to susceptible populations.
 My research interests involve Bayesian statistics, with a focus on spatio-temporal data, machine learning, and data integration methods for viral surveillance.
-I also manage a SQL database and build data science tools, such as Shiny applications and data pipelines.
+I also provide general data science support, through data vizualization, SQL database design and management, and building web based applications.